8zym/AIOT_group3/README.md

 |---- dlib_shape_predictor # The directory is imcomplete, you should download dlib model on your own
 ## Heart_rate_detection
+In the Heart Rate Detection module, we utilized the Warwick driving status database, which lacks fatigue labels.
+Based on a paper, we used several indicators from heart rate time-series analysis to determine fatigue and evaluated the clustering using the Silhouette Score.
+We assessed the performance of six different models and selected the K-means with PCA method based on runtime and clustering effectiveness.

 data dir for original data

 heart_rate_detection.2x dir is useless